 Like everyone, my new year goal was to get fit, so I searched for my old 2nd-gen Mi band.
 But unfortunately, the fitness band has worn out as the main piece has to be removed entirely to charge it.
 There you go, my whole fitness plan has turned into ashes.
 Well, I didn't stop and who wants a fitness tracker when your smartphone could track your steps.
 Fast forwarding 4 months, and I'm still not able to reach the goal of 10,000 steps per day.
 I rarely check the Google Fit app to see the metrics, but I wanted to make it a habit.

 So, my hunt was on to buy a cheap fitness band under Rs.
-5,000 which has also heart rate sensor, and to my surprise, there are many!
+5,000 which has also a heart rate sensor, and to my surprise, there are many!
 It became hard to decide which fitness tracker to buy, as there were many options.
 Out of nowhere, I received a special package from Banggood, a leading e-commerce store in China.
-To my surprise, it’s a smart wristband named Bakeey Q8S which has a color display and has a heart rate sensor.
-I had used it for more than a week, and I’m in love with it.
+To my surprise, it's a smart wristband named Bakeey Q8S which has a color display and has a heart rate sensor.
+I had used it for more than a week, and I'm in love with it.

 I know that we've never heard of this brand, but I can say this - it's not yet another Chinese brand which works for a while, and stops working after that.
 Also, the best part about it is its pricing.
 Why not I share the specifications and some key features to tempt you?

 - IP68 certified [waterproof]

 - Pedometer - Calculates how many calories you burnt, and the distance you traveled